jimmyginga/node-jwt-api/readme.md

 To download and install mongodb go to [MongoDB Download](https://www.mongodb.com/try/download/community`) docs and follow the stepps.

 ### Downloading the project
-Open your terminal in the some folder for project and type:
+Open your terminal in some folder for project and type:
 ~~~bash
 git clone https://github.com/jimmyginga/node-jwt-api.git .
 ~~~